18F/handbook/pages/travel-and-leave/leave.md

 1. A pop-up will briefly appear that says `Timesheet submitted successfully` and the `Timesheet Status` section will change to: _Needs Approval_.
 You’ve successfully submitted your timesheet.

+#### When should I submit my timesheet?
+Timesheets are due at the end of each biweekly pay period.
+Confirm with your supervisor their exact timing expectations, as they also need time to review and approve your timesheet.

+#### What happens if I put in a leave request after I submit my timesheet?
+You will need to make manual adjustments to the timesheet and resubmit it.

+For example:
+- You submit your timesheet on Thursday afternoon and it says that you worked all day on Friday.
+- On Friday morning, you become sick and submit a Sick Leave request for 6 hours out of your 8 hour workday.
+- You will need to go back to the timesheet and manually change your Regular Time from 8 hours to 2 hours.
+The [Create a Timesheet Job Aid](https://corporateapps.gsa.gov/files/Create-a-Timesheet-Employees.pdf) has information on how to manually adjust a timesheet on Page 15 (Step 20).
+- You’ll then hit **Submit** to re-submit the timesheet.

+#### What happens if I am on leave at the end of a pay period?
+Submit your timesheet prior to going on leave.
+If you are out of office for an unplanned emergency, your supervisor is able to submit your timesheet on your behalf.

+#### What happens if I enter something incorrectly?
+You can make adjustments and resubmit your timesheet.
+There is no limit on how many times you can resubmit your timesheet.
+However, you should make all adjustments by the deadline that is set with your supervisor.
+If something needs to be changed after the pay period has closed, discuss it with your supervisor.
+They will receive HR Links alerts to approve any changes you make to past timesheets/past leave requests.

 ### Entering a leave request